 - To demonstrate a strong opinion or point of view, like criticism.

-- To expose or call out a powerful person, to they can take accountability for their actions.
+- To expose or call out a powerful person, so they can take accountability for their actions.

 - To inspire others to take action on an important issue, for example, to vote or to donate.

-It’s pretty obvious all of these purposes are of paramount importance to the general public.
+It’s pretty obvious that all of these purposes are of paramount importance to the general public.
 You can use open letters to amplify the voices of those who often remain unheard.
+Keep in mind that if you're studying in one of the universities from the highest USA education ranking, you will need to know how to write one of your own.

 You need to thoroughly think about who will be reading your letter.
 Here are some questions that you can ask: